This is a guest feature on fitness studio texting by Kenneth Burke, Marketing Director at Text Request.

 People want to know they’re going to have a good experience before they work with you or visit your studio, and online reviews are how they make that decision.
 Texting helps your studio get more raving reviews with less effort.
 In fact, clients are 600% more likely to leave you a review when you ask via text compared to email.

 It’s simple, all you have to do is text happy clients asking for a review on the platform that’s most important to you (Facebook, Google, Yelp, etc.).
 Example:

 “Hey [Lenny], thanks for working with us!
 Would you mind leaving us a review on Google?
 It would help us a lot. bit.ly/xyz Thank you!”

 How Do You Start Texting?

 You need a way to handle messages.
 If you’re the only one running your business, you may be able to get away with just using your cell phone.
-If you have an office line, you’ll probably want to start texting through it using a tool like Text Request.
+If you have an office line, you’ll probably want to start texting through it using Text Request.

-It comes with a dashboard for your team to share, all the features mentioned in this article, and more.
+It comes with a dashboard for your team to share, and you can use the existing location phone numbers for each of your studios.
+You’ll also get all the features mentioned in this article, and more.
 What’s important, though, is that you start texting.
 It’s the most effective way to increase your fitness studio revenue, and it’s what your clients want from you.